Driving in France: How the Crit'Air vehicle sticker system works

 So what does the sticker actually mean?

-At present local authorities can impose their own rules - some places have banned Crit'Air 4 and 5 vehicles from city centres altogether, some allow them in only at weekends or in the evening, while some impose restrictions only if pollution levels spike.
+However, local authorities can also impose their own rules - some have already banned Crit'Air 4 vehicles from city centres, some allow them in only at weekends or in the evening, while some impose restrictions only if pollution levels spike.

 If restrictions are in place you will see signs like this explaining which sticker numbers are banned;